 Rome police detain two men in relation to rape and murder of Desirée.

-Rome mayor Virginia Raggi has introduced legislation prohibiting the consumption of alcohol on the streets of the S. Lorenzo district after 21.00, following the gang-rape and murder of a 16-year-old girl in an abandoned building in the area.
+Rome mayor Virginia Raggi has introduced legislation prohibiting the consumption of alcohol on the streets of the S. Lorenzo district after 21.00, following the gang-rape and death of a 16-year-old girl in an abandoned building in the area.

 Emergency services discovered the body of Desirée Mariottini, from Cisterna di Latina south of Rome, on the night of 19 October in an illegally-occupied premises on Via dei Lucani.
 Medical tests have confirmed that the minor was drugged and gang-raped while in a state of unconsciousness, according to Italian news agency ANSA, which also reports that police have detained two men - both from Senegal and without regular papers to stay in Italy - for questioning in relation to Desirée's murder.